Antizycle/mortgageCalc/README.md

 Warning!
 This is app is a learning exercise.
 It uses real loan logic, but made up currency!

 ## **Using:**
-Node.Js, Webpack 5 (with SASS, min-css-extract-plugin, html-webpack-plugin, devserver), SASS, React, Typescript
+Node.Js, Webpack 5 (with SASS, min-css-extract-plugin, html-webpack-plugin, devserver), SASS, React, Typescript, PopperJS

 ### **Goal:**
 Create a mortgage calculator with proper math behind calculations, different options that would affect calculations.